-I'm a man and I used to hate how I looked.
+I used to hate how I looked.

 I used to walk into the bathroom, stare at myself in the mirror, and violently squeeze my belly fat.
 I'd say to myself, "You're such a fat piece of sh*t", as I stepped into my nightly shower.